 Every two years the Central Lab (Thailand) Co., Ltd. Chiang Mai Branch (ISO 17205 accredited) randomly analyzes each smallholder cluster on 59 common agrochemicals and Arsenic.
 Mercury and GMO we only do once.
 Results are sorted by Farming Reference and can be found further below this page.

 Early 2019, the Office of Rice Inspection Committee, a Thai Foreign Trade Department agency one has to pass to export rice, introduced a grading program for pigmented rice and ever since, for each shipment, our rice has received 'prime quality' status, the highest qualification Thai pigmented rice can get.
 Grading results have become an essential part of the phytosanitary certificate, issued by the Thai Department of Agriculture and exchanged with the USDA APHIS in order to enter the US.
 Contact us anytime to get a copy of the certificate from the batch you got your rice from (mention the date you bought our rice and we track down the according certificate).

 Last, we pack vacuum at our own FDA registered food facility in Chiang Mai.
 Vacuum packing is accepted by the USDA APHIS as an alternative to chemical fumigation (industry standard) usually required for overseas travels.

 FARMING REFERENCE: WHERE OUR RICE GROWS

 We love to show the connection between the rice we sell and the rice growing farmers.

 The rice you eat, we would like to show you where and how it's grown.
-Note that this is a work in progress, but we feel confident that gradually we can document and publish more profoundly.
+This is a work in progress, however we feel confident that gradually we can document and publish more profoundly.